Paul-Isache/presentations-slidev/ssr/slides.md

 <!--
 - rendering is a process used in web development that turns website code into the interactive pages users see when they visit a website
-- static rendering is similar to ssr, but it will serve static content -->
+- static rendering is similar to ssr, but it will serve static content.
+Static would mean generated HTML that is not dynamically filled
+-->

 ---